 - Request marketing to be sent to you.

-We may also receive data from third parties such as analytics providers such as Google based outside the EU, advertising networks such as Facebook based outside the EU, such as search information providers such as Google based outside the EU, providers of technical, payment and delivery services, such as data brokers or aggregators.
+We may also receive data from third parties such as analytics providers such as Google based outside the EU, advertising networks such as Facebook based outside the EU, social platforms such as LinkedIn, search information providers such as Google based outside the EU, providers of technical, payment and delivery services, such as data brokers or aggregators.